MathlaALw/ERD_Diagrams/AirlineInformationSystem.md

 ﻿# Airline Information System

+## Airline Information System Requirements
-## An airline system is needed to manage flight operations, schedules, reservations, and related data:
+### An airline system is needed to manage flight operations, schedules, reservations, and related data:

 - **AIRPORT**
 	- Each airport has a unique airport_code.